School of Film/Video Class Notes

 Patrick Brice, known as Donat Patrick Kack-Brice (Film & Video BFA 11) while attending CalArts, premieres his first narrative feature film, Creep, at South by Southwest (SXSW) on March 8.
 The film focuses on the "intense and chilling interplay between its two protagonists."
 Brice also stars in the film.

-Co-directors Chris Buck (Film/Video 78) and Jennifer Lee won the Golden Globe Award for Best Animated Feature for Disney's Frozen.
-The film also received an Oscar nomination for Best Animated Feature, in competition with four other films, including The Croods, co-directed by Chris Sanders (Film/Video BFA 84).
+Co-directors Chris Buck (Film/Video 78) and Jennifer Lee won the Oscar and the Golden Globe Award for Best Animated Feature for Disney's Frozen.
+The film competed against four other films in the Academy Award race, including The Croods, co-directed by Chris Sanders (Film/Video BFA 84).

 Ryan Connor (Film/Video BFA 05) and Jeaux Janovsky (Character Animation BFA 05) are collaborating on a project called Secret Velociraptor, "a fake sci-fi film soundtrack to a fake sci-fi film and fake sci-fi movie tie-in comic under the guise of a 'fake/real' band, Vampire Cloud Formation."
 Connor and Janovsky will be launching a Secret Velociraptor kickstarter campaign once they finish the album, storyline, and artwork for the graphic novel.
 They will be self-publishing the Secret Velociraptor comic/soundtrack in 2015.
 A two-song preview is available for listening.
 Janovsky is currently working with Oscar-winning aninator Gene Deitch with Rembrandt Films, helping him promote his 40-plus-year-old cartoon character, Nudnik, as Rembrandt's social media coordinator.